Rakrakan Festival 2018: Pinoy Muna, a celebration of Pinoy Music like no other

 RAKRAKAN FESTIVAL 2018: PINOY MUNA

-Staying true to their branding of PINOY FIRST, this year’s celebration is the biggest one yet.
+Staying true to their branding of PINOY FIRST, this year’s celebration was the biggest one yet.
 With over 6 stages and 120 local artists in their line up, the event held last Saturday was definitely the talk of all music lovers out there.

 Crowd favorites like Ely Buendia, Hale, Slapshock, Gloc-9, Wilabaliw, The Chongkeys, Brownman Revival, Franco, Urbandub, Moonstar 88, Tanya Markova and Leanne and Naara rocked different stages as they gave an all time high to all their raving supporters.